Wenretium/Wenretium/README.md

 + love games 🎮🎡

-+ hate the world 🤷‍♀️ but still wanna work for it 🙌
++ hate the world 🤷‍♀️ but still want to work for it 🙌

 + ......